blob421/Fetch/docs/instructions.rst

 Setting up your API key
 -----------------------
 To use Fetch, you have to get an API key.
-The process is pretty straightfoward as you can easily get one at this address by creating an account:
+The process is pretty straightfoward and you can easily get one at this address by creating an account:

 https://openapi.coinstats.app/

 Next, there is a file named ApiKey.txt in the root folder of the repository.
 Open it and replace this field with your key : YOUR_API_KEY_HERE